redox-os/rfcs/text/0010-optional-services.md

 # Summary
 [summary]: #summary
 The service monitor aims to fill existing gaps in the way that Redox handles services, daemons, and drivers.
 This RFC discusses the general lifecycle and handling for these services.
+The service-monitor is highly configurable and intended to be used with a variety of system configurations.
 Some core system services and drivers necessitate further discussion but for most drivers and daemons the following completely outlines their interaction with the service monitor.

-Redox's service monitoring and control infrastructure will be split into either "Core" low level required services and "User/optional" services, or "System" services and "per-user" services that operate as the root user and non-root user respectively.
 This RFC covers the behavior of the services monitor and its constituent services
 specifically:
 1. [Service Startup](./0010-optional-services.md?ref_type=heads#service-startup)
 2. [Service Shutdown](./0010-optional-services.md?ref_type=heads#service-shutdown)
 3. [Failure Detection and Recovery](./0010-optional-services.md?ref_type=heads#failure-detection-restart-and-recovery)

-For clarification:
-- In many places "user service monitor" is shortened to "service monitor".
-- The core service monitor is specified if it is referenced.
-This is still an unresolved question.
-- The core, and user/optional monitor both can refer to a system services monitor.
-- A "per-user" may also be referenced (not the same as just "user service monitor") and refers to a daemon started on user request, inheriting permissions defined by the user.
-- __TODO:__ decide between system/per-user and core/optional architecture, or some other alternative, and clean up this wording.
-Leaning towards the former.

 Additional details on the bigger idea this is planned to play into [in this repo on GitLab](https://gitlab.redox-os.org/CharlliePhillips/service-monitor-rsoc2025_planning) and the other markdown files in this repo.
 # Motivation
 [motivation]: #motivation

-Service monitor & management systems are extremely important for workstations, servers, appliances, and many other computing environments.
+Service monitoring & management systems are extremely important for workstations, servers, appliances, and many other computing environments.
 Having none or one monolithic service monitor for all system services and drivers could pose issues for the security and stability of Redox.

 Use Cases:
 - Lingering: